slatedocs/slate/source/index.md

 We may integrate some features of USERcycle into Astronomer at some point, but it's not on the immediate todo list.

+### I turned on an integration but I don't see where I can put in my credentials.

+Yep, that was a bad UI choice on our part.
+Right now, when you switch on an integration, you'll need to click on the integration name to open up a window to put your credentials in.
+We're working on a fix to have this happen automatically when you switch the integration on.

+###Do I need to keep the Google Analytics script tag in my app?

+Yes, you will still need to keep your script tag.

+###Do I need to add Keen IO to my app in some way?
+Maybe with this npm package: https://github.com/keen/keen-js

+Nope!
+Once you've set up your Keen account with Astronomer, you'll be all set to go.